daniellbastos/tech-hugo/content/posts/tottime-zero-doesnt-mean-fast.md

 Looking at it triggered a question that had nothing to do with the tool itself.
 What's actually in there the `.pstats` files?
 How it gets produced.
 What it means when `cumtime` on a function is 20 times larger than `tottime`.
 The tool was the rock.
 The investigation was the wave.

 A `.pstats` file is a marshal-serialized dict, the same binary format `CPython` uses internally for `.pyc` files.
 Each key is a (filename, lineno, funcname) tuple.
-Each value is (cc, nc, tt, ct, callers): primitive call count, total call count, total time, cumulative time, and a dict mapping every caller to its own per-caller timing breakdown[^1].
+Each value is (cc, nc, tt, ct, callers): primitive call count, total call count, total time, cumulative time, and a dict mapping every caller to its own per-caller timing breakdown[0].
 Every function recorded in the profile already knows who called it and how much time each caller contributed.

 `cProfile` produces this by hooking into `CPython` through `PyEval_SetProfile()` and the interpreter checks it on every `CALL` and `RETURN` event.
 But the trace of the execution time it's not linear as we wonder at the first time.
 It does not stop when the GIL is released.
 That's the part that matters most, and it's not visible in any profiler output.

-The two numbers mean different things and looking at one without the other is how investigations go in the wrong direction.

-`tottime` is time spent inside the function itself, excluding sub-calls. `cumtime` is total elapsed wall-clock time from when the function was entered to when it returned including everything it called.

 ```python
 import cProfile, pstats, io, time